KDE/digikam-doc/image_editor/enhancement_tools.rst

             The Image Editor G'MIC-Qt Tool Running the Various/Custom-Code Filter

-If the filter categories looks like a bit daunting, it's possible to add the most used filters in a favorites list.
+If the filter categories looks like a bit daunting, it's possible to add the most used filters in a favorites list and to apply a color tag using the filtres tree-view context menu.

 The interface of G'MIC-Qt is quite simple: